Substance Abuse in College Students: The Perfect Storm

 Prescription stimulants, like Adderall, are also misused by students who want to stay alert or improve academic performance.
 Substance abuse among college students often starts as experimentation but can quickly evolve into dependency and addiction.
 These statistics show the urgent need for awareness, prevention, and accessible treatment options.

-How College Campuses Contribute to Substance Abuse in College Students
+How Campuses Contribute to Substance Use Among College Students

 Contact us today!